FrederikTobner/JANUS/book/src/chapter-02-getting-started/project-setup.md

 Don't create subdirectories yet—we'll build them piece by piece as we understand what we're building.

+[!side]
+Premature structure leads to `misc/`, `utils/`, and `stuff/` directories.
+We avoid that by building only what we need.
+[/!side]

 ## What We're Not Covering

 This chapter focuses on *toolchain setup*, not:

 - **Editor configuration**: Use whatever you prefer.
 The project includes `.clangd` for LSP-compatible editors (Language Server Protocol - provides autocomplete, go-to-definition, error highlighting) if you want it.

+[!side]
+Vim, Emacs, VS Code, whatever.
+The book doesn't assume an editor.
+If you want IDE features, clangd works with most editors.
+[/!side]

 - **Git workflows**: Assumed knowledge.
 - **Shell basics**: You should already know how to navigate directories and run commands.
 - **C language tutorial**: We'll write plenty of C, but won't explain pointers or struct syntax.